 Bridging the gap between local control and national standards is a challenge for school leaders.
 The only logical way the system can work is with effective school leaders balancing local and global curricular priorities.
 In terms of people, school leaders need to balance school board members’ priorities with teachers’ priorities.

-Organizing Schools for Improvement took a strong position that is playing out heavily in Chicaogo Public Schools and nationally today.
+The book Organizing Schools for Improvement took a strong position that is playing out heavily in Chicago Public Schools and nationally today.
 The way to a guaranteed and viable curriculum is through principals.
 Principals must be instructional leaders with the power to run their schools independent of oversight from either district-level managers or school boards.
 The way to a guaranteed and viable curriculum and school improvement: empower principals as instructional leaders.